bradyvolk/ewb-dig-ag-site/README.md

 [Firebase](https://firebase.google.com/docs/hosting) is used to deploy the application to our domain name https://ewb-dig-ag.org.

 [React Bootstrap](https://react-bootstrap.github.io/getting-started/introduction/) provides us with some basic components to maintain consistent style.

+[Styled Components](https://github.com/styled-components/styled-components) is used to make styling sections of content and components easier

 <br />
 <br />